Amzani/apidesk-sdk-test-def/docs/models/components/listcompaniesresponsedatatype.md

 # ListCompaniesResponseDataType

-Specifies the category or purpose of the address, such as 'billing', 'shipping', or 'office'.
-This helps in identifying the role of the address within the company's operations.
-The value is a string that aligns with predefined address types in the CRM.
+This property specifies the category of the phone number associated with a company, such as 'mobile', 'landline', or 'fax'.
+It is a string value that helps in identifying the nature of the phone number, facilitating appropriate communication and routing within the CRM system.
+Understanding the type of phone number is crucial for applications that need to handle different communication channels effectively.

 ## Example Usage